 The Texas flags pictured and described in this book were historical objects often of considerable artistry and, in many cases, ingenuity on the part of their makers in times of scarcity.
 Some of these historic flags still exist and remain sources of inspiration.
 Their stories, and those of other banners that have long since disappeared, reveal much about the cultural and aesthetic preferences of the age in which they were fashioned and about the political winds in which they were unfurled.

-All orders over $100 within the U.S. qualify for FREE UPS Ground Shipping.
+All orders over $100 within the U.S. qualify for FREE Ground Shipping (excludes Alaska and Hawaii).
 All other orders are charged at standard UPS rates.
 For an estimate enter your shipping details on the shopping cart page.